imnileshd/react-app/README.md

 One of the most important aspects of React is the fact that you can create components, which are like custom, reusable HTML elements, to quickly and efficiently build user interfaces.

+## Prerequisites

+There are a few things you should know in advance before you start with React.
+Here are what React prerequisites.

+- Basic familiarity with HTML & CSS.
+- Basic knowledge of JavaScript and programming.
+- Familiarity with ES6 syntax.
+- Node.js and npm installed globally .

 ## Setup and Installation

 We'll start by installing the project with create-react-app.